defold/doc/docs/en/manuals/animation.md

 ## Completion callbacks

-All animation functions (`go.animate()`, `gui.animate()`, `gui.play_flipbook()`, `gui.play_spine_anim()`, `spine.play_anim()` and `model.play_anim()`) support an optional Lua callback function as the last argument.
+All animation functions (`go.animate()`, `gui.animate()`, `gui.play_flipbook()`, `gui.play_spine_anim()`, `sprite.play_flipbook()`, `spine.play_anim()` and `model.play_anim()`) support an optional Lua callback function as the last argument.
 This function will be called when the animation has played to the end.
 The function is never called for looping animations, nor when an animation is manually canceled via `go.cancel_animations()`.
 The callback can be used to trigger events on animation completion or to chain multiple animations together.

-The exact function signature of the callback differs slightly betweeen the animation functions.
+The exact function signature of the callback differs slightly between the animation functions.
 See the API documentation for the function you are using.

 ```lua
 local function done_bouncing(self, url, property)